itom-project/plugins/niDAQmx/docs/niDAQmx.rst

 **C:/Program Files (x86)/National Instruments**.
 Some important libraries are also copied to the **C:/Windows/System32**, where they are found from the itom plugin.

+If you choose a different installation folder but the defaulft, please set the **NIDAQMX_ROOT** environment variable to the equivivalent "C:/Program Files (x86)/National Instruments" folder.

+Please be aware that multiple driver versions exists, some of which lead to linker errors during the build process.
+For the latest build the binary and header files at **[NiDAQmx-Foleder]/Shared/ExternalCompilerSupport/C** are used.

 If you also want to compile the plugin, make sure that you enable the option **Applications Development Supports / ANSI C Support** in the installer.
 This can also be done by modifying the installation using the tab **Progam and Features** in the Windows Control Panel